nlatham1999/go-agent/README.md

 -  [x] on sliders, if the value is set, than use that value when loading
 -  [ ] agentset copy funcs
 -  [ ] stats should just be widgets
+-  [x] loading unloading model type to enable storing into json
+-  [ ] threejs should not be setting the css values
+-  [ ] Should be a createLink func at the model level
+-  [ ] rename pcolor to color
+-  [ ] labelColor on turtles should be public, same with label